Our team has years of animal advocacy, activist, and political experience. Learn more about who we are.

 Treasurer – Lia Laskaris

-Lia Laskaris is a long time resident of Toronto, Ontario and has spent the majority of her working life with Animal Alliance of Canada and the Animal Protection Party of Canada.
-She is responsible for the daily administrative duties and general office management of both.
+Lia Laskaris is a long time resident of Toronto, Ontario and has spent the majority of her working life with the Animal Protection Party of Canada.
+She is responsible for candidate support, daily administration and general office management.

 Lia graduated with an Honours degree in English and Philosophy, applying both to her work in the animal protection and environmental movement.

-Lia assists on campaigns as required, including canvassing during elections and sharing her home with foster animals.
+Lia assists on campaigns as required, including canvassing during elections.

 For donation and receipt-related inquiries, Lia can be reached at 416-462-9541 ext: 24 or firstname.lastname@example.org.